JimohAR/printf/README.md

 # printf
-implementation of the pritf fuction in c
+implementation of the printf function in c